samdaphbynet/holbertonschool-shell/basics/README.md

 -[8-firstdelete](https://github.com/samdaphbynet/holbertonschool-shell/blob/master/basics/8-firstdelete) - Delete the file betty => The file betty is in /tmp/my_first_directory. <br/>
 -[9-firstdirdeletion](https://github.com/samdaphbynet/holbertonschool-shell/blob/master/basics/9-firstdirdeletion) - Delete the directory my_first_directory that is in the /tmp directory.<br/>
 -[10-back](https://github.com/samdaphbynet/holbertonschool-shell/blob/master/basics/10-back) - Script that changes the working directory to the previous one.<br/>
+-[11-lists](https://github.com/samdaphbynet/holbertonschool-shell/blob/master/basics/11-lists) - Script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.<br/>